Since most people say that music can calm you down, why not consider learning the violin or fiddle?

 Generally speaking, violinists wait between two and three years before moving on to learning how to perform vibrato.

 This gives you enough time to work on getting your hands, wrists, and fingers used to manipulating the violin.

 Your brain also needs time to assimilate the other notions related to violin playing.
 Once you’re familiar with these, you can concentrate solely on learning vibrato.

-Even if you’re progressing quickly in your violin lessons, you should master positioning your hands on the neck long before taking on learning vibrato.
+Even if you’re progressing quickly in your violin lessons near me, you should master positioning your hands on the neck long before taking on learning vibrato.
 Once your hands automatically go where they’re needed, you’re ready to start learning vibrato.